Disorder-tunable entanglement at infinite temperature: Results

-{\bf The model and its symmetries.---}Our model is defined on a superconducting quantum processor with $N=2M$ qubits arranged in a ladder configuration, as shown in Fig.~\ref{fig_schematic}(a), with two horizontal rungs containing $M$ qubits each.
-The coupling strength between a pair of nearest-neighbour transmon qubits can be capacitively tuned by a coupler, enabling broad ranges of $[-8,8]$~MHz and $[-8,-2]$~MHz for the parallel and vertical couplings, respectively.
-Note that the unit `MHz' has been divided by $2\pi$ throughout the entire text.
+Our superconducting quantum processor contains $N=2M$ qubits arranged in a ladder configuration, depicted in Fig.~\ref{fig_schematic}{\bf A}, with two horizontal rungs containing $M$ qubits each.
+The coupling strength between a pair of nearest-neighbor transmon qubits can be capacitively tuned by a coupler, enabling broad ranges of $[-8,8]$~MHz and $[-8,-2]$~MHz for the parallel and vertical couplings, respectively, see Supplementary Material (SM) for further characteristics of the device~\cite{SOM}.
 We denote the states of each qubit by $\ket{\circ}$ and $\ket{\bullet}$.
 The qubits belonging to the top row are described by $\hat{\mathbf{u}}^\alpha$ Pauli matrices (with $\alpha=x,y,z$), while $\hat{\mathbf{d}}^\alpha$ are Pauli matrices acting on the bottom-row qubits.
 The Hamiltonian can be written as

 where the top/bottom row and inter-row Hamiltonians, respectively, are given by